Mary Mills (soprano): Career

 Mills has performed frequently with the Metropolitan Opera, including her debut as Zdenka in Strauss’s Arabella, Micaela in Bizet’s Carmen and Mimì in Franco Zeffirelli’s staging of Puccini’s La Bohème as well as in Central Park for the Met in the Parks Series.
 Mills has repeated Mimì in Berlin, Detroit, Santiago de Chile, Antwerp (Belgium), Strasbourg, Geneva, and San Francisco.
-At the San Francisco Opera, she made her debut as an Adler Fellow as the 15-year-old Girl in Lulu and created the role of Cecile de Volanges for their production of the world premiere of The Dangerous Liaisons.
-At San Francisco Opera, she has sung in over eighteen productions, including La Bohème, Die Zauberflöte, Carmen, and Arabella, among others.
+At the San Francisco Opera, she made her debut as an Adler Fellow as the 15-year-old Girl in Lulu and created the role of Cécile de Volanges in the world premiere of The Dangerous Liaisons.
+She has since sung in over eighteen productions with the company, including Mimì in La bohème, Pamina in Die Zauberflöte, Micaela in Carmen, and Zdenka in Arabella, among others.

 Mills made her debut as Barbarina in Le Nozze di Figaro at the Houston Grand Opera as a member of the Houston Opera Studio in 1988, a position she left after being invited by Lotfi Mansouri to join the Adler Fellowship Program of the San Francisco Opera.
 She has also been a frequent guest at Dallas Opera, Washington Opera, Seattle Opera, Florida Grand Opera, Michigan Opera Theater, Opera Pacific, Opera Company of Philadelphia, Opera St. Louis in roles which have included Micaela, Musetta, Manon, Marguerite, Pamina, Mozart's Susanna, Arminda in La Finta Giardiniera, Ilia, and the title roles in Janáček's The Cunning Little Vixen, Carlisle Floyd's Susannah and Monteverdi's L'incoronazione di Poppea.
 She has sung the title roles in Rusalka and The Merry Widow, Gilda in Rigoletto and Tatiana in Eugene Onegin.